diaorui/peek-deck/bitcoin.md

 Buy some bitcoin and store it.

-5h ago
+6h ago

 ---

 **[The best ever gift to receive? what have u done if u had got this gift](https://www.reddit.com/r/Bitcoin/comments/1pn7aw1/the_best_ever_gift_to_receive_what_have_u_done_if/)**

-6h ago
+7h ago

 ---

 **[Heard Santa is coming to town](https://www.reddit.com/r/Bitcoin/comments/1pndohp/heard_santa_is_coming_to_town/)**

-2h ago
+3h ago

 ---